 Using a generator for personal use has many advantages.
 Firstly, allowing for continual power even during blackouts.
 Another common use case is to use the generator to allow an “off-grid” lifestyle or to offer power in places the grid does not reach.

 Commercial use of generators vairs.
-To some, they can offer reliable backup power to ensure no loss in productivity to others that backup power can be life-saving, for example when used in hospital.
-Also as power cuts often happen during natural disasters backup power can offer power to the government as well as search and rescue teams
+To some, they can offer reliable backup power to ensure no loss in productivity to others that backup power can be life-saving, for example when used in a hospital.
+Also as power cuts often happen during natural disasters backup power can offer power to the government as well as search and rescue teams.

 What is 3-phase power?